saladtheory/saladtheory.github.io/README.md

 <a name="ft2">[2]</a> Much in the same way that a line is formally a low-dimensional hyper-plane.

-<a name="ft3">[3]</a> Note that hyper-salads actually *are* closed under subtraction.

-<a name="ft4">[4]</a> According to google search trends.
+<a name="ft3">[3]</a> According to google search trends.

-<a name="ft5">[5]</a> Merriam-Webster's <a href="https://www.merriam-webster.com/dictionary/food">definitions of food</a>,
+<a name="ft4">[4]</a> Merriam-Webster's <a href="https://www.merriam-webster.com/dictionary/food">definitions of food</a>,
    for example, do seem to at least include candy and mineral water (and by extension, ice made from anything but pure distilled water).

-<a name="ft6">[6]</a> Specifically, [cuberule](http://cuberule.com/), while amusing, grossly misrepresents salads as
+<a name="ft5">[5]</a> In particular, [cuberule](http://cuberule.com/) (while amusing) grossly misrepresents salads as
    carb-less foods.
 This is clearly preposterous, as it would exclude caesar salads and pasta salads.
-The Cube Rule theory also is plainly internally inconcistent with the examples it gives.
-For example, it claims mashed potatoes are a salad due to their lack of starch.
+The Cube Rule theory also is plainly internally inconsistent with the examples it provides.
+For example, it claims mashed potatoes are a salad due to their lack of carbs.
 Which is the right answer, for the wrong reasons.
-Mashed potatoes *are* a hyper-salad, but not because they don't contain starch (they have plenty).
+Mashed potatoes *are* a hyper-salad, but not because they don't contain carbs (they have plenty of starch).
 By Cube Rule, mashed potatoes would seem to be "toast".